The SME EnterPRIZE project was created with the intention to:

 - highlight significant examples of responsible business, recognising entrepreneurs that can become an inspirational model for others to follow.

-By partnering with SDA Bocconi – School of Management a dedicated White Paper and Research project will be published, to understand the challenges and opportunities Europe’s SMEs face in their sustainability journey.
+By partnering with SDA Bocconi – School of Management a dedicated White Paper and Research project was published: built on the basis of discussions with over 1,000 SMEs from across Europe, has captured the challenges and opportunities which SMEs are facing and has suggested policy initiatives for Europe’s decision makers to implement.
 Generali has also established a strategic partnership with European Entrepreneurs CEA-PME, which is aimed at further reinforcing sustainability, competitiveness, and innovation in European SMEs.

 Philippe Donnet, Generali Group CEO, said: “Much has happened since 2021, when Generali launched SME EnterPRIZE, its flagship project to promote a culture of sustainability among European small and medium-sized enterprises and support them as they integrate it into their businesses.
 While these companies had to endure significant challenges related to the energy crisis, supply chain disruptions, inflation, and economic and geopolitical uncertainties, the third White Paper issued by Generali and SDA Bocconi underlines that the number of European SMEs that are embracing sustainable business models keeps increasing, and that the business case for doing so remains very strong.
 However, there are still substantial obstacles and barriers preventing more companies from following the same path.
 Therefore, it is key that policymakers act to reduce bureaucracy and raise awareness, while larger private enterprises must offer not only products or services but also their know-how.
 It is a complex process that will take time, and we are not there yet.
 But we must spare no effort – as it is in the interest of all of us to build a stronger, safer, more prosperous and sustainable Europe.”